 A number of hotels in Sanur have been designated as vertical evacuation centers for people who do not have time to evacuate to higher ground.

-- Kuta Alert: Red zones, yellow zones, and more information on Kuta tsunami evacuation here: Official Tsunami Evacuation Map Kuta - TsunamiReady.com (offsite, PDF)
+- Kuta Alert: Red zones, yellow zones, and more information on Kuta tsunami evacuation can be found online.

 Tanjung Benoa is a special case: there is no "higher ground" on Tanjung Benoa, as it is a low, flat, sandy peninsula.
-"Its only main road is small and badly maintained," a government paper explains.
-"In the event of an emergency, the population would not be able to reach higher ground in time.
-The only viable option is vertical evacuation into existing buildings." (source)
+Persons are advised to seek shelter in a vertical evacuation, which includes existing buildings.

-Cooperate with your Bali hotel.
-Ask your hotel in Bali for the tsunami preparation procedures.
-Do participate in tsunami and earthquake drills, if requested to by the hotel.
+- Cooperate with your Bali hotel: Ask your hotel in Bali for the tsunami preparation procedures.
+Participate in tsunami and earthquake safety drills, if requested by the hotel.

-Check broadcast media for tsunami updates.
-The Bali local radio station RPKD Radio 92.6 FM (radio.denpasarkota.go.id) is assigned to send tsunami updates live on the air.
+- Check broadcast media for tsunami updates: The Bali local radio station RPKD Radio 92.6 FM is assigned to send tsunami updates live on the air.
 National TV channels will also broadcast tsunami warnings as breaking news.